 The east of Italy is one of the least populated and untapped areas in the whole country.
 The potential that these regions have is astounding.
 The locals know this, as most of the tourists that visit are usually Italian.
 Any expat that’s been here either knows someone or has done a lot of digging.

-Umbria possesses some very significant sites.
-Perugia is a lovely medieval town with a booming university that makes it actually really fun.
-Assisi is the birthplace of one of the greatest minds in history and its basilica is a priceless treasure of medieval art.
-Umbria is also the site for some the Romans’ greatest engineering accomplishments, like the man-made Cascata delle Marmore.
+• Umbria: Possesses some very significant sites.
+Perugia is a lovely medieval town with a booming university that makes it fun.
+Assisi is the birthplace of one of the greatest minds in history, St. Francis of Assisi, and its basilica is a priceless treasure of medieval art.
+Umbria is also the site for great Roman engineering accomplishments, like Cascata delle Marmore.

-Marche has all the same characteristics that make Tuscany great – medieval villages, pastoral scenery, and great wine included.
-Notably, the former has more picturesque mountains – the Sibillini – and a more accessible coastline – the Adriatic.
+• Marche has the same characteristics that make Tuscany great – medieval villages, pastoral scenery, and great wine included.
+Plus notable mountains – the Sibillini – and a more accessible coastline – the Adriatic.
 Recanati is one of the finest Italian towns that I’ve ever visited.
-The Beach of the Two Sisters – near Ancona – could give Sardinia a run for its money as well.
+The Beach of the Two Sisters, near Ancona, could give Sardinia a run for its money as well.

-Abruzzo is unspoiled.
+• Abruzzo is unspoiled.
 Some have even described the region as one of “Italy’s last wilderness(s).”
 The mountainous parks of Gran Sasso and Maiella are full of hiking opportunities.
 Sulmona, Chieti, and Scanno are all enchanting medieval villages.
 The beaches of Abruzzo are no slouch either.
+And the national parks are absolutely golden.

 Now we’re really in the middle of nowhere.
 The regions of Molise, Basilicata, and Calabria are some of the least talked about areas in Italy.
 Some Italians don’t even know where some of these destinations are.